ziedzaiemcom/iobeya-categories-poc/README.md

 This script will randomly generate data, it can load more than 2 millions records.
 Can take some time to execute depending on your CPU.

 - **generate1000categories** : generate 1000 root categories
-- **generateChildCategories** : randomly generate children from depth 1 to 10.
+- **generateChildCategories** : randomly generate children from depth 1 to 10. can take up to 30 minutes depending on your machine. generates +2 millions records.

 ## 🪦 A moment of silence for our fallen soldier...